-Prescription drug benefits under the Plan are administered by CVS Caremark/SilverScript.
-Persons covered by the medical plan will receive discounts from retail pharmacies that participate in the CVS Caremark retail pharmacy network.
+Prescription drug benefits under the Plan are administered by CVS Caremark or SilverScript if you are covered by Medicare Part D. Persons covered by the medical plan will receive discounts from retail pharmacies that participate in the CVS Caremark retail pharmacy network.
 In addition to the discounts, you generally do not have to file a claim.

-If you purchase prescriptions from a pharmacy that is not a member of the network, you will have to pay the full cost of the drug up front and file a claim for reimbursement through CVS Caremark/SilverScript.
+If you purchase prescriptions from a pharmacy that is not a member of the network, you will have to pay the full cost of the drug up front and file a claim for reimbursement through CVS Caremark.

 You can access much of the information about your plan by creating an account at www.caremark.com.
-You will need your CVS Caremark or SilverScript ID card number as well as your date of birth.
+You will need your CVS Caremark ID card number as well as your date of birth.
 You will then be asked to create a username as well as a password.